yr999/robo-advisor/README.md

 # robo-advisor

 This Python application automates the process of providing my clients with stock trading recommendations.
-It accepts one or more stock or cryptocurrency symbols as information inputs, then it requests real live historical trading data from the internet, and finally provides a recommendation as the whether or not the client should purchase the given stocks or cryptocurrencies.
+It accepts one stock or cryptocurrency symbol as information inputs, then it requests real live historical trading data from the internet, and finally provides a recommendation as the whether or not the client should purchase the given stock or cryptocurrency.

 Prerequisites